Scalable solutions for requirements definition and management

 Best practices in managing requirements in Energy and Utilities industries

-Paul Fechtelkotter, Segment Leader for Energy & Utilities sector at IBM and a veteran in the domain, walks you through the best practices in managing requirements in a highly compliance driven industry like the energy sector drawing from personal, IBM's and its clients' experiences.
+Requirements engineering is the cornerstone to successful systems and software development.
+It becomes even more important when it comes to industries like power and energy sectors.
+In this webcast, Paul Fechtelkotter Segment Leader for Energy & Utilities sector at IBM and a veteran in the domain walks you through the best practices in managing requirements in a high compliance driven industry like energy sector drawing from personal, IBM's and its client's experiences.

 The future of requirements in agile product development

 Companies are increasingly looking to agile methods to cut risk, improve quality and increase flexibility in complex product development.
-But how do you handle requirements in this brave new world of user stories, backlogs, iterations and burndown?
-In this podcast Keith Collyer discusses how requirements management and traceability must evolve as vital aspects of agile systems engineering and software development processes.
+But how do you handle requirements in this brave new world of user stories, backlogs, iterations and burn down?
+In this podcast Dr. Keith Collyer discusses how requirements management and traceability must evolve as vital aspects of agile systems engineering and software development processes.

 Applying requirements to the lifecycle development

-Listen to the podcast as Bernard Coyne talks about how requirements improve the complete development life cycle along with the best practices of managing requirements effectively.
+Listen to the podcast about how requirements improve the complete development life cycle along with the best practices of managing requirements effectively.

 Meeting your FDA design control needs with requirements and change management